-If you made it this far, you probably have everything you need to get out of debt fast with your debt snowball spreadsheet (or debt avalanche).
+If you made it this far, you probably have everything you need to get out of debt fast with your debt snowball spreadsheet in excel or google sheets.

 But, one thing I’ve noticed about a lot of debt free tools and guides is that it’s missing an actual GUIDE to show you how to become debt free.

 That’s where the Debt Free Playbook comes in handy.

 I don’t want you to have to get out of debt by yourself, and I certainly don’t want you to feel super frustrated working with your debt snowball spreadsheet.
 If you’re feeling frustrated, alone, and just weighed down by your debt, the Debt Free Playbook is probably for you.